Warpath (Six Feet Under album)

 Warpath is the second studio album by American death metal band Six Feet Under.
 Tracks on this album include "Death or Glory", which is a cover of a song originally done by Holocaust, and "4:20", a song four minutes and twenty seconds in length which, according to the liner notes, was recorded at 4:20 PM on April 20, 1997.

-The last album to feature founding guitarist Allen West.
+It is the last album to feature founding guitarist Allen West.

+Style

+Chris Barnes' growls on the album have been likened to Godzilla.
+The guitar riffs of Allen West have been described as "snail-paced."

 Critical reception

 In 2005, Warpath was ranked number 334 in Rock Hard magazine's book The 500 Greatest Rock & Metal Albums of All Time.

+Jason Birchmeier of AllMusic said, "the simplicity of the riffs and their slow pace may just as well inspire criticism as it does celebration, given the fact that most death metal bands pride themselves on velocity."

 Track listing

 All songs written by Chris Barnes and Allen West, except "Death or Glory" (Holocaust cover).